Irreversibility in an ideal fluid: Real jets

-The role of viscosity in the formation of jets may be confusing to a beginner.
+The role of viscosity in the formation of real jets may be confusing to a beginner.
 Tritton writes that ``at low Reynolds numbers [i.e., when viscosity is {\it dominant}], the fluid from an orifice spreads out in all directions.
-At high Reynolds numbers [i.e., when viscosity is mostly {\it negligible}] a jet, like a wake, is long and thin'' \cite{Tritton-jet}.
-But even at high Reynolds numbers, the viscosity cannot be ignored within a ``boundary layer,'' close the solid surface of the tube.
-This boundary layer plays a key role in the formation of jets in real fluids.
+At high Reynolds numbers [i.e., when viscosity is mostly {\it negligible}] a jet, like a wake, is long and thin.''\cite{Tritton-jet} But even at high Reynolds numbers, the viscosity cannot be ignored within a ``boundary layer'' close to the solid surface of the tube.

-In the boundary layer, the fluid's velocity drops to zero as one approaches the solid surface.\footnote{Feynman offers a lovely illustration of the reality of this phenomenon in \cite{Feynman-boundary}: Over time, the blades of a powerful industrial fan accumulate a layer of fine dust, which cannot be blown off.} When the fluid moves along an adverse pressure gradient (i.e., from lower to higher pressure), the streamlines in the boundary layer may break away from the solid, enclosing a region of slow and irregular flow, around which the flow changes direction.
-This phenomenon is known as {\it boundary layer separation}, a subject treated in detail in \cite{Tritton-separation}.
+Within the boundary layer, the fluid's velocity drops to zero as one approaches the solid surface.\cite{Feynman-boundary} When the fluid moves along an adverse pressure gradient (i.e., from lower to higher pressure), the streamlines in the boundary layer may break away from the solid, enclosing a region of slow, irregular flow, around which the flow changes direction.
+This {\it boundary layer separation} is treated in detail in Ref.~\onlinecite{Tritton-separation}.

-The flow that leaves the tube's mouth in \Fig{fig:flows}(a) slows down, and therefore the pressure gradient must be adverse.
-Figure \ref{fig:jet-separation} illustrates the separation of the boundary layer that occurs at a point $S$, on the lip of the tube's mouth.
+The steady flow shown in \Fig{fig:flows}(a) slows as it leaves the tube's mouth.
+The pressure gradient in that region is therefore adverse.\cite{Dijkink} Figure \ref{fig:jet-separation} illustrates the separation of the boundary layer at point $S$ on the lip of the tube's mouth.
 The fluid caught in the area around $S$, where the flow changes direction, forms a thin, turbulent layer that separates the jet from the surrounding fluid.

-On the other hand, the flow that enters the tube in \Fig{fig:flows}(b) moves from high to low pressure (i.e., along a favorable pressure gradient) and the boundary layer therefore remains attached to the tube.
-This explains why, for a real fluid, the outflow forms a jet, whereas the inflow does not.
+On the other hand, the flow that enters the tube in \Fig{fig:flows}(b) always moves along a favorable pressure gradient (i.e., from high to low pressure) and the boundary layer therefore remains attached to the tube.
+This explains why, for a real fluid, the outflow forms a jet, but the inflow does not.